the transition to digital journalism

 Only 22 percent of 18-24 year olds used Twitter, according to a Participatory Marketing Network study in 2009.
 A Pew Internet and American Life survey released in October 2009 put the median age of a Twitter user at 31, compared with 26 for MySpace and 33 for Facebook (up from 26 for Facebook in May 2008).

 But more recent Pew surveys found that young adults were significantly more likely to use Twitter than older people.
-Internet users 18 to 24 year old were the fastest growing group of Twitter users, according to a Feburary 2012 Pew survey.
-A survey of teens in 2013 found that Twitter was more important to them than Facebook (although this was primarily because of declining popularity for Facebook among teens, according to the survey).
+Internet users 18 to 24 year old were the fastest growing group of Twitter users, according to a February 2012 Pew survey.

 Urban Internet users also are twice as likely as rural residents to use Twitter, according to a Pew Internet & American Life survey in December 2010.